Mr-Kaos/PHP-MVC-SQL-Framework/docs/manual/Manual.md

 ### Request Process Examples

 The following examples demonstrate how the framework handles and responds to requests made by the user.
-No user configuration is needed to produce any of the example unless specified.

 A flowchart is displayed below that summarises the request flow.